bojanm95/vaadin-24-keycloak-example/README.md

 # vaadin-24-keycloak-example

-Example of Vaadin 24 and Keycloak integration
+Demo of Vaadin 24 and Keycloak integration

 ## Getting started